-- ☐ A list of items to bring with them to the reception centre (medications, cell phone, etc.) - ☐ An idea of how long they may be expected to stay at the reception centre - ☐ The option to bring their house pets to the reception centre
+☐ A list of items to bring with them to the reception centre (medications, cell phone, etc.)

-Please contact (company name) if you are unable to make it to the reception centre for any reason.
+☐ An idea of how long they may be expected to stay at the reception centre if you are unable to make it to the reception centre for any reason.
 Please keep your phone line free so that we can contact you if necessary.